 However, contractors are rightfully cautious, as the fees deducted by umbrella companies can impact their earnings.
 A transparent and well-communicated partnership between recruitment agencies and umbrella companies is vital to ensure a smooth experience for contractors seeking temporary work opportunities.

-There are a wide range of legal, tax and regulatory requirements that umbrella companies need to comply with.
-These include adhering to national employment laws in the country they operate in to ensure proper treatment of the contractors on their payroll, accurately calculating and deducting income tax and National Insurance or social security contributions, maintaining transparent financial records, and submitting the required reports, assessments and payments to local tax authorities.
+Umbrella companies must comply with a wide range of legal, tax and regulatory requirements.
+This includes following national employment laws to ensure contractors are treated fairly, accurately calculating and deducting Income Tax and National Insurance or social security contributions, maintaining transparent financial records, and submitting required reports and payments to tax authorities.

 For example, in the UK there are two main industry associations for contractors: the Freelancer and Contractor Services Association (FCSA) and Professional Passport.
 Umbrella companies that are accredited by either of these bodies are subject to compliance checks, which offers contractors and recruiters alike more peace of mind when selecting an umbrella company to work with.